Thinking Outside the Classroom

 Thinking Outside the Classroom at Lycée Français de la Nouvelle-Orléans is an educational program like no other.

 Thinking Outside the Classroom (TOC) is a creative way to educate students through experiential, hands-on learning throughout New Orleans.
 The program is designed to inspire a passion for learning through practical application, interactive projects and capstone presentations.
-Students spend between one and four weeks in a TOC module, which are separate from one-day field trips.
+Students spend between one and four weeks in a TOC module, which can be four week-long, site-based modules or one-day field trips part of a larger project.

 Audubon Zoo Science Laboratory